How to Grow and Care for Echeveria amoena Indoors

 Echeveria amoena have a small root system so frequent repotting is not necessary.
 Repot the plant at the beginning of the growing season only when it becomes crowded in its current pot.

-Use a pot 1 size larger and one that has a drainage hole to prevent the soil from getting soggy as it can lead to rotting and eventual death of the plant.
+Use a pot 1 size larger and one that has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.
+Use a shallow pot for repotting and be careful not to bury the stems to prevent rotting.
+Take a look at these succulents pots available on Amazon.

 Pruning